table of contents

 Cals 1-day

-Over 200 attendees from twenty athletics departments convened in Newark, NJ on June 21st for the 2nd annual CALS 1-Day.
-The event hosted by NJIT AD Lenny Kaplan was hosted on campus at the Wellness and Events Center.
+Over 250 attendees from twenty-one athletics departments convened in Knoxville, TN on June 21st for the 3rd annual CALS 1-Day.
+The event hosted by Tennessee AD Danny White at the Thompson-Boiling Arena at the Food City Center.

 Next Section →